BloomBooks/BloomLibrary2/src/localization/readme-l10n.md

 # About `crowdin-sync.ts`

 Our CI server calls this script whenever the "alpha" version of Bloom Library is built.
 You can invoke the download portion while developing with `yarn crowdin-download`.
 You'll need to enter your API token in the environment variable "bloomCrowdinApiToken".
+Note: doing a "build" on crowdin takes time, and this command will print the progress.
+If you see no progress messages, that means that crowdin is giving you a cached version.
+Take that into consideration if you don't seem to be getting what you expect to get.
+You can force a new build on crowding via their web interface.

 IMPORTANT: